ieeevr/2027/contribute/proposals/index.md

             <li>Title of XR Gallery submission</li>
             <li>A statement of intent providing a brief description of your art project and how it addresses the proposed topic of XR Gallery.</li>
             <li>Representative images of the project</li>
-            <li>The equipment and technical information required for its realization:  (including light, sound, network needs)</li>
             <li>The equipment and technical information required for its realization:
                 <ul>
                     <li>Preferred space needs (in square meters: height x width x depth)</li>